 The framework is organized by one overarching vision, six goals, and subsequent policies that provide the community, stakeholders, and decisionmakers with a clear picture of the desired Scappoose park and recreation system.
-Each policy is accompanied by actions, which describe how the City will accomplish goals and policies.
+Appendix E includes proposed actions under each policy that describe how the City will accomplish goals and policies.
+Figure 4.1 illustrates the relationship between the City's vision statement and the goals, policies, and actions that can make it a reality.